Shadow Environment Secretary

 DEFRA stands for the Department for the Environment, Food and Rural Affairs.
 It is responsible for policy and regulations on environmental, food and rural issues.
 DEFRA’s priorities are to grow the rural economy, improve the environment and safeguard animal and plant health.

 What does the Shadow Environment team do?

-Labour’s Shadow Environment team is handpicked by the Labour Leader, Jeremy Corbyn MP to hold the Tories to account and specifically, to scrutinise the policies of the Environment, Food and Rural Affairs (DEFRA) Secretary of State, Michael Gove MP.
+Labour’s Shadow Environment team is selected on merit by the Labour Leader, Keir Starmer MP, with Luke having an input on their selection.
+Their role is to hold the Conservatives to account and specifically, to scrutinise the policies of the Environment, Food and Rural Affairs (DEFRA) Secretary of State, George Eustice MP.

 What is Luke’s role in the Shadow Environment team?

-Shortly after being elected in Summer 2017, Luke was promoted by Jeremy Corbyn to be the Parliamentary Private Secretary to Sue Hayman MP, the Shadow Secretary of State for Environment, Food and Rural Affairs.
+Shortly after being elected in Summer 2017, Luke was appointed to be the Parliamentary Private Secretary to Sue Hayman MP, the Shadow Secretary of State for Environment, Food and Rural Affairs.

-What does Luke do as Shadow Fisheries Minister?
+What did Luke do when he was Shadow Fisheries Minister?

-Luke’s brief will include responsibility for Labour’s position on fishing as well as coastal communities, flooding, water and National Marine Parks.
+Luke’s brief included responsibility for Labour’s position on fishing as well as coastal communities, flooding, water and National Marine Parks.

 How does this help Luke’s campaigns for Plymouth?